sclavijosuero/pw-api-plugin/README.md

 #### ✔️ `pwApi.get({ request[, page] }, url[, options])`

-Makes a GET request to the specified URL and logs the request and response data on the Playwright UI.
+Class function that makes a Playwright GET request to the specified URL and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)